Home » Latest Posts » Inside the Cruise Ship Hantavirus Crisis Unfolding Right Now

 Here’s where it gets unsettling.
 The timeline suggests this wasn’t a sudden outbreak—it unfolded over weeks.
 The first known death reportedly occurred in mid-April, when a Dutch passenger fell ill and later died.
 His wife soon followed after collapsing during travel, and a third victim—identified as a German national—died onboard days later.

-• April 11: Dutch passenger died on board.
+• April 11: Dutch man died on board.
 Cause of death undetermined.

-• April 24: Wife of deceased passenger disembarked in St. Helena along with husband’s remains.
+• April 24: Wife of deceased Dutch passenger disembarked in St. Helena along with husband’s remains.

 • April 27: Wife became ill on journey home and died.
-Cause of death undetermined.
+Cause of death verified as Hantavirus on May 4.

-• April 27: Third passenger became seriously ill and was hospitalized in Johannesburg, South Africa.
+• April 27: British passenger became seriously ill and was hospitalized in Johannesburg, South Africa.
 Hantavirus confirmed as cause of illness.

-• May 2: German passenger died on board.
+• May 2: German woman died on board.
 Cause of death undetermined.

 • Current State of Affairs: